 You want your products to stand out when selling online

 Editing your product photos should be done to enhance the way your product looks and to help portray your product in a way that is as close as possible to the way it looks person.
-We’re not looking to do heavy editing, learn the ins and outs of Photoshop, figure out how to do layers, etc. If you want to do that, then I’d recommend finding some courses or Youtube tutorials to do this.
+We’re not looking to do heavy editing, learn the ins and outs of Photoshop, figure out how to do layers, etc. If you want to do that, then I’d recommend finding Youtube tutorials to do this.

 Here are some common settings you’ll find and what each one does to your photo.